mightyprinces/rsschool-cv-old/cv.md

 ```

 ### Experience
 Currently I'm working as a UI designer.
-My frontend experience mostly locates in the studying courses.
+Mostly my frontend experience is in studying courses.
 I solved a bunch of Codewars tasks, at the moment my rank is 6 kyu.
 I made several html pages (with css and js) on previous course in LoftSchool.

 ### Education
 St. Petersburg Institute of International Economic Relations, Economics and Law (IIEREL) - IVESEP